 A student’s Program of Study contains a list of courses and other requirements that the student must complete, as well as courses which are accepted for transfer credit.
 It necessitates the selection between the thesis or internship options, as well as outlining the classes that one anticipates completing.

-The Fall 2014/Spring 2015 tuition is $484/credit for students with South Carolina residency, and $1,263/credit for students with residency outside of South Carolina.
+The Fall 2015/Spring 2016 tuition is $504/credit for students with South Carolina residency, and $1,308/credit for students with residency outside of South Carolina.
 Tuition for the 2016-2017 academic year will be posted in July after it's approved by the Board of Trustees.
 For more information, visit the College of Charleston's Tuition and Fees page.

 - There are approximately 85 students in the MES Program.